 So now the race was on – could scientists modify the structure of adrenaline so that it acted on beta 2 but not beta 1 or alpha receptors – if so they would have a much safer and effective drug.
 Allen and Hanburys won this race and in 1969 they launched Ventolin a drug which acted at the beta 2 receptor but not alpha or beta 1.
 This drug revolutionised the treatment of asthma and almost 50 years later it is still the drug of choice to improve breathing in asthmatics.

 Impeccable science but it was all a mistake (though lucky for asthmatics).
 Adrenaline is not absorbed from the stomach or small intestines – so it couldn’t have been adrenaline that was improving breathing following eating of adrenal gland extracts.
+Does anyone know how helpful is Viagra?
+I am 59 years old and have complications gaining and holding an erection.
+I have tried various herbal treatments, but nothing helps.
+Should I start taking Viagra?
+What is the initial dose?

 What was then?
 Today we know that it was a steroid similar to cortisol that was improving the symptoms of asthma for the Victorians – it is absorbed from the gut.
 Nothing was known about steroids in this era.
 Cortisol is anti-inflammatory and improves breathing in asthmatics by reducing inflammation and swelling of the airways.
 Today, inhaled anti-inflammatory steroids (based on cortisol) are prescribed to treat asthma.
 They take many days to weeks to achieve maximum effect (something which the Victorians noted).